 SSH Keys & Hardening

-First, check if you already have a key pair on your computer by running:
+First, check if you already have an SSH key pair on your local machine:

 ls -l ~/.ssh